 Hedge funds earn positive ex-post abnormal returns and avoid negative abnormal returns on their equity portfolios when trading in the opposite direction of highly-diversified low-turnover institutional investors (quasi-indexers).
-This pattern is pronounced for short- and long-term holding periods, as well as if trading is conditional on return predictability associated with well-known market anomalies.
-It seems to be driven by the preferences of quasi-indexers for liquid, high-market-beta stocks, which tend to exhibit low future abnormal returns.
+This pattern seems to be driven by the preferences of quasi-indexers for high-market-beta stocks together with the ability of hedge funds to identify subsets of especially profitable trades.
+It remains pronounced when accounting for other determinants of hedge fund trades, such as stock liquidity, market anomalies, and major corporate events.
 Trading against other institutional investors or non-institutions does not result in abnormal performance for hedge funds.

 Keywords: Institutional Trading, Alpha, Market Beta, Market Anomalies, Quasi-Indexers, Hedge Funds

 JEL Classification: G12, G14, G23

 Suggested Citation: Suggested Citation